Steven's Travel History

 Steven @ NUS

-Welcome to my personal website that contains my works that are related to School of Computing (SoC), National University of Singapore (NUS).
+Welcome to my personal website that contains my works that are related to the School of Computing (SoC) at the National University of Singapore (NUS).

 This website is titled 'World of Seven (7)' because .

-I am a senior lecturer in Department of Computer Science, SoC, NUS where I teach a diverse range (so far 6 big categories) of programming or algorithm modules, i.e.,:
+I am an Associate Professor (Educator Track) in the Department of Computer Science, SoC, NUS where I teach a diverse range (currently 6 big categories) of programming or algorithm courses.
+The courses are as follows (listed in increasing course codes, except the last two inactive categories):

-Apparently my students like to be tortured with heavy and tedious modules of mine.
+Apparently (majority of) my students like to be tortured with heavy and tedious courses of mine.
+Here are some evidences (in reverse chronological order):

 Office